 - Probate disputes, including will contests

 Our New York Commercial Litigation Attorneys Have Represented Many Industries

-Our lawyers represent corporations, partnerships, limited liability companies, business trusts, individuals, sole proprietorships, directors, officers, members, managers, and other individual clients in the following business areas and industries: apparel and textile, real estate, construction, multi-media entertainment, post-production/film and sound editing, marine terminal operations and the maritime industry, museum and fine art, e-commerce, computer software services and other IT, food service and restaurants, vocational and non-vocational schools, limousine, electronic and micro-electronic manufacturing and distribution, mail-order and direct solicitation, graphic design, advertising, accounting, life settlement, inventors, package construction, importing, freight forwarding, mortgage banking, and other financial services industries.
+Our lawyers represent start-ups, corporations, partnerships, limited liability companies, business trusts, individuals, sole proprietorships, directors, officers, members, managers, and other individual clients in the following business areas and industries: cannabis (growers, dispensaries, and ancillary businesses), medical practices, apparel and textile, packaging, real estate, construction, multi-media entertainment, e-commerce, computer software services and other IT, food service and restaurants, vocational and non-vocational schools, religious institutions, electronic and micro-electronic manufacturing and distribution, mail-order and direct solicitation, graphic design, advertising, accounting, inventors, importing, freight forwarding, and financial services industries.